Decisions Have Momentum

 You may have heard the saying, “There are three types of people in this world – the players, the ones on the sidelines, and those in the bleachers.”

-• The Playing Field is about living, learning, growing, stretching, taking risks, doing whatever you can to be better.
+- The Playing Field is about living, learning, growing, stretching, taking risks, and doing whatever you can to be better.
 This person is making their life happen for them, they are proactive.

-• The Sidelines – we watch other people take action, stepping up, and grabbing a hold of opportunities.
+- The Sidelines – we watch other people take action, step up, and grab a hold of opportunities.
 Often this is a place where we feel stuck… fearful.
-We WANT to learn, grow, and change yet the fear of risk, the unknown, of what people will think, fear of success, fear of failure, of not being enough, keeps us watching, wishing, wondering.
+We WANT to learn, grow, and change yet the fear of risk, the unknown, of what people will think, fear of success, fear of failure, of not being enough, keeps us watching, wishing, and wondering.
 Someday…

-• The Bleachers are a place where we end up disconnecting from life, business, relationships with ourselves and others.
-A place where finger pointing, blame, excuses show up.
+- The Bleachers are a place where we end up disconnecting from life, business, and relationships with ourselves and others.
+A place where finger-pointing, blame, and excuses show up.
 We have blinders on… seeing only what we want to see and hearing what we want to hear.
 A place where we check out and just go through the motions.

-Then we get hurt, discouraged, disappointed.
-Our ideas and dreams shutdown, squashed, and yet we still have hope.
-We still have a hunger to be better, do more, have more… however, fear or lack of belief can keep us from being an active participant.
+Then we get hurt, discouraged, and disappointed.
+Our ideas and dreams shut down, squashed, and yet we still have hope.
+We still have a hunger to be better, do more, and have more… however, fear or lack of belief can keep us from being an active participant.
 We start the someday dialog… Someday… I’ll take that risk.
 Someday… I’ll get my degree.
-Someday… I’ll have the hard conversation.
+Someday… I’ll have a hard conversation.
 Someday… when I have enough money, or time, or the kids grow up, or when the kids leave I will _________________.

 Life is a roller coaster.
 We go from being all in and playing the game of life, to standing on the sidelines, and then setting up camp in the bleachers.
 We get a little glimmer of hope and move out of the bleachers to the sidelines, and IF we get enough courage and the fiery passion ignites, we jump back into the playing field.